Reed-CompBio/spras/docs/README.md

 [Read The Docs](https://docs.readthedocs.com/platform/stable/), or RTD, is the documentation hosting platform the SPRAS team has chosen to use for hosting its official documentation.
-As a platform, it automatically builds and versions docs based on the contents of the `docs/` file in this repository by periodically polling for changes.
+As a platform, it automatically builds and versions docs based on the contents of the `docs/` directory in this repository by periodically polling for changes.
 When a new SPRAS version is detected, Read The Docs pulls that tag, uses it to build the relevant HTML content, and then hosts the newly-versioned HTML content on its website as `https://spras.readthedocs.io`.